 Brazil has in the past experienced extremely high rates of inflation.
 Inflation, along with the Brazilian government's measures to curb inflation and speculation about possible governmental measures to be adopted, has had significant negative effects on the Brazilian economy, contributing to economic uncertainty in Brazil and heightened volatility in the Brazilian securities markets.
-More recently, the annual rate of inflation, as measured by the General Market Price Index, or IGP-M, has decreased from 20.1% in 1999 to -1.71% in 2009 and risen again 11.32% in 2010, 5.09% in 2011, 7.81% in 2012, 5.52% in 2013 and 3.67% in 2014, and 10.5% in 2015.
+More recently, the annual rate of inflation, as measured by the General Market Price Index, or IGP-M, has decreased from 20.1% in 1999 to -1.71% in 2009 and risen again 7.17% in 2016.
 The Brazilian government's measures to control inflation have often included maintaining a tight monetary policy with high interest rates, thereby restricting the availability of credit and reducing economic growth.
 As a result, interest rates have fluctuated significantly.
-For example, the official interest rates in Brazil at the end of 2006 to 2014 as set by the Brazilian Committee on Monetary Policy, or COPOM, were 13.25%, 11.25%, 13.75%, 8.75%, 10.75%, 11.00%, 7.25%, 10.00%; 11.75% and 13.3%, respectively.
+For example, the official interest rates in Brazil at the end of 2006, 2012 and 2014 as set by the Brazilian Committee on Monetary Policy, or COPOM, were 13.25%, 7.25% and 13.8%, respectively.